Tips for finding affordable commercial property insurance

 Know how valuable your items really are

 Say a thief steals your company laptop.
-Your first instinct may be to think of the event as an expensive nuisance.
-Sure, no one likes shelling out $1,000 for a new MacBook, but you could ostensibly do it.
+At first, it seems like replacement is straightforward.
 But what if you found out the ordeal could potentially bankrupt your business – especially if you have sensitive information housed on your stolen device?

 These costs aren’t about the replacement value of the device.
 Rather, they are a reflection of the loss of the information contained on them.
 It’s all the more reason to make sure your property is adequately protected.

-Another way to save money on your business’s property insurance is to purchase a business owner’s policy.
+Finally, you can also save money on your business’s property insurance by purchasing a business owner’s policy (BOP).
 This plan bundles property insurance and general liability insurance together for less than you’d pay for each policy individually.

 Compare quotes from trusted carriers with Insureon